Jean-Marthe-Adrien l'Hermite: Early career

 L'Hermite was born to the family of a counselor to the Bailiwick and Présidial of Cotentin.
 He joined the Navy in 1780, at the age of 14 as a novice on the coast guard cutter Pilote-des-Indes, cruising the English Channel, and on which he distinguished himself during the capture of a British privateer off Chausey.

-In 1780, he joined the Northumberland as a volunteer and took part in the battles of the American War of Independence.
+In 1780, he joined the Northumberland as a volunteer and took part in the Battle of the Chesapeake and siege of Brimstone Hill during the American Revolutionary War.
 In 1784, when many French naval ships were put in the reserve, L'Hermite left the Navy and worked as first officer on the fishing ships Modeste and Surveillante off Newfoundland.
 In 1787, with Castries's reform of the Navy, l'Hermite took a commission as a sub-lieutenant on the Achille, and later of a number of smaller units that escorted merchantmen.
 One of these was the Goėland, which was escorting the fishing fleet from Granville to Newfoundland.

 French Revolution

 English Channel and Northern Sea

 In February 1793, when war broke out against England, L'Hermite was first officer on the frigate Résolue, and he engaged in commerce raiding in the Channel and off the Atlantic coast of France.
 Promoted to lieutenant in August 1793, he received command of the Tamise, recently captured from the British by the frigate division to which Résolue belonged.
 After extensive tests, Tamise conducted two patrols in the Channel, capturing over 60 prizes, and was then attached to Montagne, the flagship of the Brest squadron.
 As such, she took part in the Glorious First of June, in which she ferried orders from the admiral to other ships.